 Essential Technical Capabilities

-Tax Software Integration: Verify compatibility with your specific tax preparation platform (Drake, Lacerte, ProSeries, UltraTax CS, GoSystem Tax RS, etc.).
-Request vendor documentation confirming successful deployments in similar tax practice environments and conduct pilot testing during off-season periods.
+Tax Software Integration: Verify compatibility with your specific tax preparation platform including Drake, Lacerte, ProSeries, UltraTax CS, GoSystem Tax RS, and ProSystem fx.
+Request vendor documentation confirming successful deployments in similar tax practice environments and conduct pilot testing during off-season periods (July-October) to validate functionality without disrupting production workflows.

 Recovery Speed Specifications: Demand specific Recovery Time Objective (RTO) and Recovery Point Objective (RPO) guarantees in writing.
-For tax professionals, acceptable parameters include:
+For tax professionals, acceptable parameters include RTO maximum 60 minutes from detection to full system restoration, RPO maximum 15 minutes of data loss, automated detection and response without manual intervention, and support for databases exceeding 1TB which is common in large tax practices with multi-year client histories.

-Multi-Platform Support: Evaluate whether the solution protects all endpoints in your environment including Windows workstations, macOS devices (if used), file servers, and cloud-based tax software platforms.
-Many solutions focus exclusively on Windows, creating protection gaps for mixed environments.
+Multi-Platform Support: Evaluate whether the solution protects all endpoints in your environment including Windows workstations, macOS devices (if used by staff), file servers, and cloud-based tax software platforms.
+Many solutions focus exclusively on Windows, creating protection gaps for mixed environments where partners or administrators use Apple devices.

 Offline Protection: Advanced ransomware variants disable internet connectivity to prevent cloud backup systems from functioning.
-Ensure the rollback solution maintains local snapshot storage that remains accessible during network isolation scenarios.
+Ensure the rollback solution maintains local snapshot storage that remains accessible during network isolation scenarios when attackers have severed external communications.

 Compliance and Documentation Requirements